 After enjoying the pier for some time, the distinguished party returned to their carriages and proceeded to the Winter Gardens, where a splendid luncheon was provided by the Criterion Hotel, Mr. F. Godfrey’s well-known band performing a choice selection of music.

 During the afternoon various rowing, sailing, and swimming matches took place.
 Tub races, duck hunts, the latter causing much amusement, and later there was to be a grand display of fireworks.
 The borough member, Mr. Horace Davy, Q.C., gave £5O, and the town generally contributed liberally to the expenses of the demonstration.

 To look at Bournemouth on Wednesday it seems impossible to imagine that only about 40 years ago it could have been a barren heath, called “Decoy Pond.”
 The town has certainly come out handsomely, and the result must be to bring this magnificent health resort into prominent notice.

 A grand banquet to the Lord Mayor was to be given in the evening, after which it is said his lordship would be the guest for a few days of Mr. ex-Sheriff Burt at Swanage.

-The general arrangements made by the railway companies, police, &c, were admirable; in fact, the whole thing was arranged on a magnificent scale.
+The arrangements made by the railway companies, and police, were admirable; the whole thing was arranged on a magnificent scale.
 The bells of St. Peter’s Church rang merrily throughout the day.